 In this course the student draws the HVAC system for a commercial building using CAD.
 The building may be an office building, school, hotel, etc. The student creates duct layout and piping drawings, equipment schedules, and details for the HVAC System Design (601-113) class.
 All equipment is selected by the student, and the system designed in accordance with the International Code as modified by the state of Wisconsin.
-Prerequisite(s): (601-165 CAD - HVAC).
+Prerequisite(s): (601-165 CAD - HVAC or 606-165 CAD - HVAC).
+Corequisite(s): 601-113 HVAC Systems Design.